-For key themes identified during the self-evaluation process of the Institutional Review, see section 6.3 below.
+For key themes identified during the Institutional Review, see section 6.3 below.

 Part 4: Quality Enhancement

 Part 4 provides information which goes beyond the description of standard quality assurance procedures.
 Quality enhancement includes the introduction of new procedures but also extends the concept of quality assurance to other initiatives, activities and events aimed at improving quality across the institution.